 Any dispute or conflict arising from this document shall be definitively resolved by means of arbitration administered by the Spanish Court Arbitration in accordance with its Regulations and Statutes, entrusted with the administration of the arbitration and the nomination of the arbitrator or arbitrators.
-The parties undertake to comply with the decision reached
+The parties undertake to comply with the decision reached.

-9.14 Applicable legal regulations
+9.14 Governing law